 This introductory course will examine the purpose and underlying principles of acting, including the role of voice and body training in the projection of accurate characterization in dramatic productions.

-DRA 111 3 credits Acting II
+Acting II

 This course is a continuation of Acting I. It will further explore voice and body training, presentation techniques, and also introduce students to improvisational methods used to enhance acting skills.
-Prerequisite: DRA 110
+Prerequisites: DRA 110